iamjaspreetsingh/applied-cs/README.md

-This workshop is part of the Applied CS with Android course:
+These codes are part of the Applied CS with Android course:

 http://g.co/cswithandroid

-Check the website for detailed instructions on how to implement this activity.
+Check the website for detailed instructions.

-Version 1.0